ilias-lp/stock-market-database/README.md

 # Analytical stock market database for major European companies

-The project's scope is to create a locally hosted PostgreSQL database that comprises historical stock market data followed by daily update orchestrated by Apache Airflow and dashboarding of key market metrics in Metabase.
+The project's scope is to create a locally hosted PostgreSQL database that comprises historical stock market data followed by daily updates orchestrated by Apache Airflow and dashboarding of custom market metrics in Metabase.

+Code was written and tested on Ubuntu 24.04.2 LTS.
+Packages from **./requirements.txt** were installed and run in Python 3.10 virtual environment whereas latest versions of PostgreSQL and Metabase were installed and used system globally.
 ![project-outline](https://github.com/user-attachments/assets/d757a578-5749-4d09-9227-443f946686b6)

 ## Database Setup